CSCfi/csc-user-guide/docs/apps/ams-gui.md

 ** 5. Control batch jobs**

-In order to manage remote jobs you need to set up an ssh key pair between your workstation and Puhti (Mahti),see [Setting up SSH keys](../../computing/connecting/#setting-up-ssh-keys).
+In order to manage remote jobs you need to set up an ssh key pair between your workstation and Puhti (Mahti-rhel7),see [Setting up SSH keys](../../computing/connecting/#setting-up-ssh-keys).

 All saved jobs, both calculated and uncalculated, can be found in the GUI under ```SCM-> Jobs```.
 Before you submit a job to the batch queue you have to define what resources it needs (time, memory, number of cores etc.)